Favorite Fictional Dads

 Father of the Bride is a story about the unique bond that exists between a father and his daughter.
 George Banks takes us through the joys and trials of fatherhood as he prepares to face his toughest challenge yet: letting go of his little girl on her wedding day.

-Despite his fears, frustrations, and the financial burden of planning one of the most expensive weddings in film history (okay, Crazy Rich Asians might win this one), George Banks steps up to make sure his beloved Annie has everything she needs for her big day and beyond.
+Despite his fears, frustrations, and the financial burden of planning one of the most expensive weddings in film history (Crazy Rich Asians might have it beat), George Banks steps up to make sure his beloved Annie has everything she needs for her big day and beyond.

 4. Daniel Hillard – Mrs. Doubtfire